horizontime/RoofQuoteWidget/backend/README.md

 - All Google Maps API calls return mock/placeholder data
 - CRM integration endpoints are mocked for development
-- PDF generation uses ReportLab library
+- PDF generation handled by frontend using jsPDF
+- Email service uses SendGrid for sending quotes with PDF attachments
 - No authentication required (as per requirements)